 The Horrors of Human Trafficking

-If you think someone’s life or safety is in immediate danger, call 911.
+If you think you know of someone whose life or safety is in immediate danger, call 911.
 If you suspect someone is the victim of human trafficking, then please contact the Oklahoma Bureau of Narcotics and Dangerous Drugs Human Trafficking Hotline at (855) 617-2288.